First Battle of Bud Dajo: Road to Bud Dajo

 Over the months that followed, the occupants of Bud Dajo were joined by more local Moros, bringing the population of the crater up to several hundred.
 Water was plentiful, and they began farming rice and potatoes.
 Scott sent the Sultan of Sulu and other high-ranking datus to ask the occupants of Bud Dajo to return to their homes, but they refused.
 Wood ordered an attack in February 1906, but Scott convinced him to rescind the order, arguing that the opposition of the surrounding datus would keep Bud Dajo isolated.
 Scott was worried that an attack on Bud Dajo would reveal just how easily defended it was, encouraging repeats of the standoff in the future.
 Unfortunately, occupants of Bud Dajo began raiding nearby Moro settlements for women and cattle.
-Although the datus of Jolo continued to condemn the occupants of Bud Dajo, there began to develop popular support of a general uprising among the Moro commoners of Jolo.
+Although the datu of Jolo continued to condemn the occupants of Bud Dajo, popular support for a general uprising among the Moro commoners of Jolo began to develop.

-The crisis at Bud Dajo occurred during a period of transition in the leadership of the Moro Province.
+The crisis at Bud Dajo occurred during a period of leadership transition in Moro Province.
 On February 1, 1906, Wood was promoted to the position of Commander of the Philippine Division and was relieved as commander of the Department of Mindanao-Jolo by General Tasker H. Bliss.
 However, Wood retained his position as civil governor of the Moro Province until sometime after the Battle of Bud Dajo.
 Colonel Scott was absent during part of the crisis, and Captain Reeves, the deputy governor of the Sulu District, served as his substitute.